 Wedding gowns are available in an almost limitless variety of designs and colors these days.
 Here's a short and simple guide to the different wedding gown silhouettes and which body types are best suited for each.

 One of the most elegant and easy-to-wear wedding gown designs is the A-line wedding dresses.
 This silhouette features a tight upper body, cinches in at the waist, and a gentle spread at the bottom of the dress.
 An A-line silhouette with a V-neckline is a type of wedding dress that will elongate your torso.
 The well-designed, simple yet elegant shape embraces the curves and flatters on any body type.

-Dareanddazzle's famous A-line dress Audrey
+Dareanddazzle's popular A-line dress Audrey

 When it comes to a grand entrance wedding dress, nothing can beat a ballgown.
 This silhouette features a fitted bodice (often with a corset) and a wide, voluminous full skirt, most often achieved by using a petticoat or layers of tulle.
 Since the full skirt glides over your lower torso, this silhouette is great for brides who want to cinch in their waist, prioritize bust support, or create the illusion of wider hips.

 The ballgown is a dream comes true for brides who fancy being a princess or a queen at their wedding.
 If you prefer a show-stopper dress, why don't you try on a ball gown at one of the bridal appointments and see how you like it!